faridkhaheshi/jira-unassigned-components/README.md

 ## See how it works

 To see more about the underlying mechanisms, run the code using `npm run test` instead of `npm run start`.
-This will show more logs about each steps.
+This will show more logs about each step.

 ## Changing number of issues per request